Medication to prevent joint damage

 Some of methotrexate's side effects occur because it interferes with the effect that has in the body.
 The risk of these side effects can be lowered by also taking low-dose (5 to 10 mg) once a week.
 Studies have shown that this helped more than half of the people who had side effects to continue their treatment with methotrexate.

-When deciding which medication to use, it's also important to take other medical conditions into account.
-For instance, in very rare cases hydroxychloroquine can damage the retina (lining of the back of the eye) so it isn't suitable for people who have a retinal disease.
+When deciding which medication to use, it’s also important to take other medical conditions into account.
+For instance, in very rare cases hydroxychloroquine can damage the (lining of the back of the eye) so it isn’t suitable for people who have a retinal disease.
 Because sulfasalazine can lead to allergic skin reactions, it shouldn't be used in people who have certain allergies.

 When are biologics an option?

 Biologic drugs are made from living cell cultures.
-They work by, for instance, interfering with certain chemical messengers in the body's immune system, and that influences the rheumatic inflammatory response.
-These drugs are sometimes also called biologic disease-modifying antirheumatic drugs (biologic DMARDs).
+They work by, for instance, interfering with certain chemical messengers in the body’s immune system, and that influences the rheumatic inflammatory response.
+These drugs are also called biologic disease-modifying antirheumatic drugs (biologic DMARDs).

-Biologics are considered as a treatment option for rheumatoid arthritis when conventional DMARDs haven't helped enough.
+Biologics are considered as a treatment option for rheumatoid arthritis when conventional DMARDs haven’t helped enough.
 Biologics are typically used in combination with methotrexate.
-People who don't tolerate methotrexate well can start treatment with a biologic only.
+People who don’t tolerate methotrexate well can start treatment with a biologic only.
 All of the biologics approved in Germany so far are given as an injection or an infusion (a drip).
-It's also possible to inject the drug under your skin yourself.
+It is also possible to inject the drug under your skin yourself.

 • Abatacept